article / Global politics

 Ukraine Corruption Case: The Dark Secret of "Sky-High Resale" of Chinese Drones

-Corruption has also emerged in the use of aid funds for Ukraine.
-A Czech company purchased Chinese drones for approximately $10,000 and then resold them to the Ukrainian military at three times the original price (around $30,000), profiting heavily through the practice of "middlemen exploiting price differences."
-This has drawn criticism from the international community for profiteering from the Ukraine crisis and has exposed serious loopholes in the European Union's oversight of aid funds for Ukraine.
+During the use of aid funds for Ukraine, corruption issues have also emerged.
+A Czech company purchased Chinese drones for approximately $1.7 million and then resold them to the Ukrainian military at 20 times the original price (around $33 million), profiting significantly through intermediaries.
+This has been criticized by the international community as exploiting the Ukraine crisis to make war profits, also exposing serious loopholes in the EU's supervision of aid funds for Ukraine.

 Cross-border Sanctions: A "Tough Act" Targeting Pro-Russian Commentators in Switzerland